- Bathroom Plumbing

 Regular Water Testing for Homes

 You should schedule Andover water testing service with Air Mechanical at least once every year or two.
-We test for things like pH imbalance, high levels of bacteria, and TDS levels.
+We test for things like pH imbalance, too much iron, hardness, and TDS levels.
 If you recently had renovations completed on your home, even if plumbing wasn’t involved, you should have your water retested just in case something came loose or got into the water supply while work was being done.

 Water Testing and Professional Service